 Am I understanding that part right?

-And and for probably obvious reasons.
+And for probably obvious reasons.

-So and then they won't accept the note, so what is your alternative?
+So what is your alternative?

-Uh, my alternative is to continue to fight, I guess.
+My alternative is to continue to fight, I guess.

-Um, I reached out to the Department of Health.
+I've reached out to the Department of Health.

-They contacted the school and told them that a note was required, and I provided it.
+They contacted the school and told them that a note was required and I provided it.

 This school nurse had the audacity to then call my pediatrician to try to coerce him into changing the wording to fit their narrative, which I am appalled at.